tonyho/app-framework-binder/doc/afb-plugin-writing.md

 	add_library(afm-main-plugin MODULE afm-main-plugin.c)

-This line asks to create a shared library having only the source file afm-main-plugin.c (that is compiled).
+This line asks to create a shared library having a single source file named afm-main-plugin.c to be compiled.
 The default name of the created shared object is **libafm-main-plugin.so**.